 The deep, throbbing “beaks” heard during eating and relaxation, suggest satisfaction and are the most commonly used form of intra-species communication.

-Uncontrollable aggression in stable groups is very rare, but during confrontation of two different groups under the command of silverback males, bloody fights for death and life happens very often.
+Uncontrollable aggression in stable groups is very rare, but during the confrontation of two different groups under the command of silverback males, bloody fights for death and life happens very often.
 The fangs are used then to inflict deep wounds.

 The conflicts in the group are solved nonverbally in order to prevent painful and dangerous duels.
 The whole “ritual” includes several acts and is unique to gorillas.